mafifafm/pxt-microbit/docs/test/courses/csintro/radio/activity.md

 ## Try it!

-Download your program to the micro:bit.
-Press buttons A, B, and A+B together on the sending micro:bit to see the associated image on the receiving micro:bit.
+Download your program to the Ragga.
+Press buttons A, B, and A+B together on the sending Ragga to see the associated image on the receiving Ragga.

 ## Mod this!